AusClimateService/npcp/reports/phase1/phase1_report.md

 is known as the representativeness problem
 ([Zwiers et al 2013](https://doi.org/10.1007/978-94-007-6692-1_13)).
-In order to avoid this problem in the intercomparison, all data were regridded to the 0.2 degrees grid using conservative remapping.
+In order to avoid this problem in the intercomparison, all data were regridded to the standard CORDEX grid that is used for making comparisons across models (the 0.2 degree AUS-20i grid) using conservative remapping.

 ## 4. Assessment